openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

 Upgrades should be performed in the order specified in this guide to minimise the risk of service interruptions.
-Upgrades must also be carried out by performing a fresh installation of the target system's operating system, before running openstack-ansible to install services on this host.
+Upgrades must also be carried out by performing a fresh installation of the target system's operating system, before running OpenStack-Ansible to install services on this host.

 Ordering
 ========

 This guide includes a suggested order for carrying out upgrades.
-This may need to be adapted dependent on the extent to which you have customised your OpenStack Ansible deployment.
+This may need to be adapted dependent on the extent to which you have customised your OpenStack-Ansible deployment.

 Critically, it is important to consider when you upgrade 'repo' hosts/containers.
 At least one 'repo' host should be upgraded before you